 Have you ever wondered how to travel more and what it’s like to visit certain destinations around the world?
 Have you considered how to live a simpler life?
 Are you interested in creative ways to find money to travel and have more life experiences?

 Thanks for reading this far and for following the blog contact me by email, Instagram, Facebook or comment here on this website.

-My home is in Fort Collins, CO and I share many of my travels with my partner Bruce and my kids Preston and Mackenzie.
+My home is in Fort Collins, CO and I share my life and travels with friends and family.